Looksy-tech/SDK/README_EN.md

 ### What the integration does

-For Tilda, it is enough to add one script in the site settings.
-After that, Looksy SDK automatically tracks when a product card opens, finds the product image, name, and price, and adds the try-on button inside the opened card.
+For Tilda, it is usually enough to add one script in the site settings.
+After that, the Looksy SDK tracks product card opening, finds the product image, name, and price, and adds the try-on button to the opened product card.

 Manual `data-fitting-*` markup is usually not required.